 All class series are counted from the day that the first class in the series is taken.

 - 10-class series expires in 120 days

 There are no refunds or credits for class series that have expired with remaining classes.

 The Iyengar Institute of San Francisco safeguards all client information with the utmost care.
-Our online system, the #1 system used by yoga studios all over the country, uses high-level encryption to protect all data, including credit card information.
+Our online system, Mind Body Online is the #1 system used by yoga studios all over the country.
+It uses high-level encryption to protect all data, including credit card information.
 If you have any concerns regarding privacy, please don’t hesitate to contact the IYISF office at (415) 753-0909.